Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Changed the Rarity enum to be an enum class
 - Removed the getAnimation functions from the Dungeon class since these were moved into GameUtils
 - Added another hasLineOfSight function that is agnostic to a particular direction--calculates the appropriate direction when called.
 Replaced the wallCollision function used by the Knight with this function.
-- Cleaned up Turret code further by using the hasLineOfSight function
+- Cleaned up Turret code further by using the hasLineOfSight function.
+As a side effect, Turrets now do not trigger unless they have a clear line of sight with the player